Been-there and done-that.

 ” Lakeside /Number 10: A guesthouse offering budget rooms in a spectacular spot, with a large terrace overlooking Boeng Kak Lake.
 Free pool table plus videos, hammocks and sunset views $3″.

-I showed the driver the listing.
+I showed the driver the listing and a map to it.
 The guesthouse lay north of the city center.

 ” No no, not go there.
 Hotel not good.
 I take you somewhere else.… “, my driver responded.